 Participation2012 2015 2017 2018 2019 2021

-Aminata Touré is a Senegalese politician and Human Rights activist.
-She held several governmental positions including Prime Minister (2013-2014), Minister of Justice (2012-2013), President’s Special Envoy for Internal and External Affairs (2015-2019), President of the Economic, Social and Environmental Council (2019-2020).
+Senegalese politician and Human Rights activist.
+Member of the Committee of Experts on Public Administration of the United Nations (UN/CEPA).
+She held several governmental positions including Prime Minister (2013-2014), Minister of Justice (2012-2013), President’s Special Envoy for Internal and External Affairs (2015-2019), President of the Economic, Social and Environmental Council (2019-2020), and elected representative of the National Assembly (July 2022).
 Dr. Touré worked for 24 years in the United Nations Organization where she held technical expert positions in Burkina Faso, Côte d’Ivoire and Senegal.
 She also headed the Gender and Human Rights Direction at the United Nations Population Fund Headquarters in New York.
 At the early stage of her career, Dr. Touré worked in the private sector and with the Senegalese branch of the International Planned Parenthood Federation.
 From 2014 to 2020, Dr. Touré led and co-led Presidential election observation missions on behalf of the African Union and The Carter Center in Mauritius, Côte d’Ivoire, Kenya, Liberia and Guyana.
 Aminata Touré holds a Master in Economics and an MBA from the University of Aix-Marseille in France and a PhD from the International School of Management in Paris.
 Dr. Touré directed more than 30 United Nations publications and authored in 2021 a book highlighting Africa’s contribution to International Penal Law through the Extraordinary Judiciary Chambers that tried Hissein Habré, former President of Chad.
-Beside her native language, Wolof, Aminata Touré is fluent in French and English.

-Jean-Claude Trichet is presently European Chairman of the Trilateral Commission.
-He is a member of the Institut de France (Académie des Sciences Morales et Politiques).
-He is honorary chairman of the Bruegel Institute (Brussels) and honorary chairman of the Group of Thirty (Washington).
+President of the French “Académie des Sciences Morales et Politiques”.
+He is honorary chairman of the Board of Directors of the Bruegel Institute (Brussels), honorary chairman of the Group of Thirty (Washington) and former European Chairman of the Trilateral Commission.
 Jean-Claude Trichet was President of the European Central Bank (2003-2011).
 He was Governor of Banque de France (1993-2003) and Undersecretary of the French Treasury (1987- 1993).
 He was President of the Paris Club (debt rescheduling) (1985-1993), President of the European Monetary Committee (1992-1993), President of the Group of 10 Central Banks Governors and President of the Global economy meeting in Basel (2002-2011).
 He was President of Sogepa (Société de Gestion des Participations Aéronautiques) (2012-2013) and Director of Airbus Group (2012-2018).
 He was named “Person of the Year” by the Financial Times in 2007 and n° 5 of the “World Most Powerful” in the Newsweek list (2008).
 Born in Lyon in 1942, Jean-Claude Trichet is an honorary inspecteur général des Finances and ingénieur civil des Mines.
-He is a graduate of the Institut d’études politiques de Paris, of the Université de Paris (in Economics) and of the École Nationale d’Administration.
+He is a graduate of the Institut d’études politiques de Paris, of the Université de Paris (in economics) and of the École Nationale d’Administration.
 Jean-Claude Trichet has been awarded honorary doctorates by several universities.

 CEO of Norge Mining.
 John Vergopoulos brings decisive, hands-on leadership to Norge Mining, as well as an international financial ‘black book’ and years of experience in the mineral resources sector.
 He has a strong fundraising track record in capital, private equity and syndicated loan markets.
 He has been an SME Board Director and a CEO and CFO for various publicly traded corporations in the tech and mineral resources industries.
 Over the years, John has been in charge of dealing with government institutions throughout Europe, Africa and Asia.
 He started out his career as a chartered accountant in Deloitte’s London Audit Department.

-Nicolas Véron cofounded Bruegel in Brussels in 2002-2005, joined the Peterson Institute for International Economics in Washington DC in 2009, and is currently employed on equal terms by both organizations as a Senior Fellow.
+Co-founder of Bruegel in Brussels in 2002-2005, joined the Peterson Institute for International Economics in Washington DC in 2009, and is currently employed on equal terms by both organizations as a Senior Fellow.
 His research is primarily about financial systems and financial services policies, with a main geographical focus on Europe.
-A graduate of France’s Ecole Polytechnique and Ecole des Mines, his earlier experience includes senior positions in the French government and private sector in the 1990s and early 2000s.
+A graduate of France’s École Polytechnique and École des mines, his earlier experience includes senior positions in the French government and private sector in the 1990s and early 2000s.
 He is also an independent board member of the global derivatives trade repository arm of DTCC, a financial infrastructure company that operates on a non-profit basis.
 In September 2012, Bloomberg Markets included Véron in its yearly global “50 Most Influential” list with reference to his early advocacy of European banking union.